scrapper/perobs/README.md

 ### Caveats and known issues

-PEROBS is currently not thread-safe.
-You cannot simultaneously access the database from multiple application.
+You cannot simultaneously access the database from multiple applications concurrently.
 The library uses locks to ensure that only one Store object is accessing the database at a time.

+In case the application terminates without calling Store::exit(), the database or the database index could get corrupted.
+To check the consistency of your database you can use Store::check().
+To check and repair the database you can call Store::repair().
+Depending on the size of your database, these operations can last minutes to hours.

 ## Installation